Checkpoint Docs

 import { createMCPIRuntime } from '@kya-os/mcp-i';

-const runtime = await createMCPIRuntime({
+const runtime = createMCPIRuntime({

 environment: 'production',